nyuutsu/nyuu.page/content/2023-02-10-make-browsing-fandom-not-suck.markdown

 category: blog
 tags: ui, web

+*amended '23/2/12 to add more filters*

-tl;dr: put this in your [ublock filter list](https://nyuu.page/media/fandom-footnote/howtofilter.webm) if you want to have an easy life:
+tl;dr: put this in your ublock filter list if you want to have an easy life:

 ```
-! fandom.com
+!
+2023-02-10 fandom.com
 fandom.com##.global-navigation
 fandom.com##.WikiaRail.right-rail-wrapper
 fandom.com##.mcf-wrapper
 fandom.com##.global-footer
 fandom.com##.page__right-rail
 fandom.com##.render-wiki-recommendations > div
+!
+2023-02-12 fandom.com
+fandom.com###WikiaBar
+fandom.com##.is-visible.fandom-sticky-header
+fandom.com##.marketing-notifications
+fandom.com##.page-footer
+!
+2023-02-12 fandom.com mobile-specific
+fandom.com##.recirculation-prefooter
+fandom.com##.article-footer
 ```

+video demonstration of how to do this can be found: [here!]

 See below for a "before" and "after".
 See below the fold for elaboration.